Fellowship FAQs

 Can I apply for both a short-term and a long-term fellowship at the same time?

-No. The research findings that might be achieved during a short-term fellowship (one to five months) and a long-term fellowship (a minimum of nine months) are very different, and a candidate who applies for both awards has not properly considered his or her research and/or writing priorities.
-Candidates are therefore required to choose either a short-term or a long-term award and to convey in their proposal a clear sense of what it is that they hope to achieve within the time available.
+No. Candidates are required to choose either a short-term or a long-term award and to convey in their proposal a clear sense of what it is that they hope to achieve within the time available.

 Am I eligible to apply for a Huntington fellowship if I am awarded a research grant or fellowship from another institution?

-As long as you are able to commit to the period of your Huntington fellowship (short-term and travel grants only), there is no conflict with accepting another (external) fellowship within the same academic year.
+As long as you are able to commit to being fully in residence for the period of your Huntington fellowship, there is no conflict with accepting another (external) fellowship within the same academic year.

 If I held a short-term fellowship last year, may I apply again this year for a fellowship?